 “A positive, fun, entry-level competition for starter junior tennis players.”
 The Rogers Rookie Tour is a national program designed to bridge the gap between entry-level tennis and the provincial competitive junior circuit.

-The Future Stars Circuit provides young Canadian tennis players (ages 7 to 10) with an opportunity to play competitive tennis in a fun environment.
+The Orange-Green Ball (U9/U10) Circuit provides young Canadian tennis players (ages 7 to 10) with an opportunity to play competitive tennis in a fun environment.

 Understanding the Competitive Environment

 Knowing what to expect at tournaments leads to a more relaxed and positive environment for everyone.
 This section includes information for tournaments at both the provincial and national levels.

 Understanding the various pathways available for your child within tennis can make the overall experience simpler, and more relaxing.
 The early stages of tennis development are particularly important to ensure the right balance and focus for your child.

 There are many opportunities for your child once they graduate from junior tennis.
 Their passion for tennis can be pursued at the University level in both Canada and the United States.